stroogle/COMP4050AI/README.md

 try {
     /*
     * generateQuestions returns a Promise<string> which represents the name given to the resulting file.
-    * It is recommended to use it with await so that it unqraps the Promise for you.
+    * It is recommended to use it with await so that it unwraps the Promise for you.
     */
     let answer_doc_name: string = await ai.generateQuestions("pdf_name.pdf");
 } catch (e) {